The Odyssey (1968 miniseries): Fifth episode: the island of Circe and the descent to the Underworld

-Circe, to ensure that the hero decides to stay with her forever, makes him drink a magic potion that makes him forget his beloved island, and makes him invisible in front of his companions.
+Circe makes him drink a magic potion that makes him forget Ithaca, and makes him invisible in front of his companions.
 With Circe, Ulysses will spend a full year, and only the intervention of his companions, tired of living on the ship doing nothing, will bring the hero back to reason.
-Ulysses asks Circe to be let go once and for all and she, albeit reluctantly, accepts, but before leaving she confides him some secrets and above all orders him to go to the Underworld.
-Indeed, since many of the gods are hostile to him, Ulysses has a very uncertain and dangerous destiny when he sails on the sea, and so he needs the prophecies of the blind diviner Tiresias, who died at the venerable age of over 700 years, so that he can sail peacefully to in Ithaca.
+Ulysses asks Circe to be let go once and for all and she accepts, but before leaving she confides him some secrets and above all orders him to go to the underworld.
+Since many of the gods are hostile to him, Ulysses has a uncertain and dangerous destiny when he sails on the sea and so he needs the prophecies of Tiresias, who aged over 700 years, so that he can sail peacefully to in Ithaca.

-Ulysses, as Circe had told him, walks through the woods of the island, until he reaches a dark cave dug into the earth.
-The dark place where Ulysses will find himself is bleak, lifeless and full of fog.
+Ulysses walks through the island, until he reaches a cave dug into the earth.
+The place where Ulysses finds is lifeless and full of fog.
 The hero is afraid because to him it seems like an intricate labyrinth full of columns and dead caves and above all he does not see a living soul.
-Indeed, Circe had advised him to take a black young goat with him to slaughter, so that the souls of the deceased could appear and approach, with the hope that among them there was also Tiresias.
-Ulysses performs the rite and immediately a group of mournful, weeping and sighing people appears, covered by heavy gray cloaks that leave only their faces uncovered.
-All of them come dangerously close to the victim's blood to drink it, but Ulysses drives them away with his sword: only Tiresias should have quenched his thirst.
+Indeed, Circe had advised him to take a black young goat with him to slaughter, so the souls of the deceased could approach, with the hope that among them there was also Tiresias.
+Ulysses performs the rite and immediately a group of weeping and sighing people appeared, covered by gray cloaks that leave only their faces uncovered.
+All of them come close to the victim's blood to drink it, but Ulysses drives them away with his sword: only Tiresias should have quenched his thirst.
 The group disappears and the soothsayer finally appears: he is white-haired, with a long beard and communicates only by speaking in a whisper, and Ulysses invites him to drink.
 When Tiresias gets up from the ground, his figure appears even more ghostly, as he drips kid's blood from his mouth and he begins to communicate his future journey to Ulysses.
-He will still have to face many dangers and only in the tenth year after the destruction of Troy Ulysses will be able to embrace his family again, but he will not stay in Ithaca for long because, driven by his desire for knowledge, he will make another journey which will be the last of his life.
+He will still have to face many dangers and only in the tenth year after the destruction of Troy will Ulysses be able to embrace his family again, but he will not stay in Ithaca for long because in order to appease Poseidon, Ulysses will someday have to leave Ithaca again in order to make sacrificial offerings to the sea god, as it’s the only way to end his voyages with an old and peaceful death.